gtgalone/react-quilljs/readme.md

 ## Install

 ```
+$ yarn add react-quilljs quill
+or
 $ npm install react-quilljs quill

-or
+// If you are using typescript
-$ yarn add react-quilljs quill
+$ yarn add -D @types/quill
 ```

 ## Usage